-Working with key stakeholders in the environment and health sectors, a suite of four linked activities will develop over the two years of this project.
-We will consider a range of relevant environments and locations (marine/coastal, terrestrial, urban, rural) reflecting the breadth and diversity of opportunity in the region.
+Working with key stakeholders in the environment and health sectors, we are developing a suite of linked activities over the two years of this project.
+We are considering a range of relevant environments and locations (marine/coastal, terrestrial, urban, rural) reflecting the breadth and diversity of opportunity in the region.

 Activity 1 - Actor and action mapping: Guidance production

-A series of stakeholder workshops and online consultations will be used to:
+A series of stakeholder workshops and online consultations are being used to:

 - Build a cross-sectoral network of these stakeholders to share resources, practice and evidence of what works.